 All EMT students must have a current American Heart Association Healthcare Provider card that is valid for the entire course.
 (CPR card)

-All students are required to obtain a Fire and LIfe Safety card.
-College of the Canyons offers these classes through our Community Education Department.
+All students are required to obtain a Fire and Life Safety card (aka Fire Card).
+College of the Canyons offers this classes through our Community Education Department.

 CANYONS AT A GLANCE

 College of the Canyons, founded in 1969, is a comprehensive public community college.
 The 154 acre campus, located adjacent to Interstate 5 just 35 miles north of Los Angeles, serves the rapidly growing community of the Santa Clarita Valley.
 The college's programs enable students to achieve their potential, contribute to the quality of life in the community and support the economic development of the area.